 Silk embroidery is one of the specialty handcrafts of the country, and there are two major centers: the first is in Da Lat and the second is in Nah Trang; we were very lucky to find the one in Nah Trang, because we simply were not looking for it.
 We had been having lunch seaside, and my eye had caught a huge sign that said something about women's crafts.
 Ironically, no one at the restaurant knew what it was, or perhaps they did not know what I was asking.
 Curiosity always wins, and so glad it did.
-The embroidery here is that of a stereotypical Viet Namese with his conical hat, his merchandise and his wheels, without which he probably could not make a living.
+The embroidery here is that of a stereotypical Viet Namese with his conical hat, his merchandise and his wheels, without which he probably could not

 I picked that up in Ha Noi actually, not far from Hoan Kiem Lake.
 You find them everywhere, in little shops, and after a few visits, you begin to know your prices.
 There are very few which are just black and white, like this one.
 Most are extremely colorful, and naturally, I have those as well.
 (See the set of small embroideries top left) They become all the more precious when you have watched the women at work over these huge projects, sometimes, 3 or 4 people are working on one design.
 I will take you to the art center in another post.